sea-bass/python-testing-ci/README.md

 pip install .
 ```

-NOTE: This repository uses Python 3.6.
+NOTE: This repository was tested using Ubuntu 20.04 and Python 3.8.

 ### Docker Setup
 This repository contains a Dockerfile, from which you can build a Docker image.
 To do this, first install Docker, then go to the root folder of the repository and build the image.